 Intel Celeron is perhaps the weakest line of CPUs in the market.
-It is even inferior to the entry level Intel Pentium and the AMD Athlon series and compared to an Intel Core i3 it is many factors slower.
+It is even inferior to the entry-level Intel Pentium and the AMD Athlon series.
+Compared to an Intel Core i3, it is many factors slower.

-However, regardless of where it stands in terms of performance, the Intel Celeron series still has an ace up its sleeve, it is very affordable.
-Hence it is quite relevant for the budget oriented users – such as students.
+However, regardless of where it stands in terms of performance, the Intel Celeron series still has an ace up its sleeve.
+It is very affordable.
+Hence it is pretty relevant for budget-oriented users – such as students.

-Additionally, the reason Intel Celeron hasn’t gone obsolete despite being on the bottom rung of the performance spectrum is because it has cut out a market segment for itself – a segment that caters to users with light usage and for day to day work.
+Additionally, Intel Celeron hasn’t gone obsolete despite being on the bottom rung of the performance spectrum.
+It has cut out a market segment that caters to users with light usage and day-to-day work.

-With that said, let us address the question in hand: Is Intel Celeron good for school work?
+With that said, let us address the question: Is Intel Celeron good for schoolwork?
 Well, that depends entirely upon the use case.

-In short, for an average school work there are two most important applications relevant to a student:
+In short, for average school work, there are two most essential applications relevant to a student:

-- Internet browser (Chome, FireFox etc) for researching on the net and for email correspondence
+- Internet browser (Chrome, Firefox, etc.) for research on the net and email correspondence.

-- MS Office for anything that has to do with word processing like writing reports, essay writing etc.
+- MS Office for anything related to word processing, like writing reports, essays, etc.

 Besides this, the grade of the student also matters.
-For elementary school students a Celeron should be more than sufficient.
-As the student progresses through the Middle School and to High School, a beefier CPU may be required (again depending on the tasks performed).
+For elementary school students, a Celeron should be more than sufficient.
+As the student progresses through Middle School and to High School, a beefier CPU may be required (again, depending on the tasks performed).

 How Do the Intel Celeron Processors Perform?

-As mentioned earlier, Intel Celeron processors are the slowest of the CPUs that you can find in any given generation.
+As mentioned earlier, Intel Celeron processors are the slowest CPUs in any given generation.

-They are essentially dual core processor WITHOUT hyperthreading enable.
-Albeit, the newer Intel Celeron N5100 has finally upgraded to four cores (not popular yet).
+They are essentially dual-core processors WITHOUT hyperthreading enabled.
+The newer Intel Celeron N5100 has finally upgraded to four cores (not popular yet).

-There are few things that you need to note when considering the Celeron processors (or any processor for that matter).
+You need to note a few things when considering the Celeron processors (or any processor, for that matter).